I’M ALL TRIED UP

 • perpetually cynical, bitter, judgmental, controlling

-• dissatisfied with of everything, overly critical & judgmental
+• dissatisfied with of everything, overly critical of themself

 • Aggressive: overly critical, fault-finding, name-calling, sarcasm, cruelty, prejudice, cynical humor & teasing, flashes of temper or explosive rages

-• Assaults: physical, rage, slapping, shoving, using a weapon
+• Assaults: physical harm, verbal rage, slapping, shoving, using a weapon

 • Hurtful: malicious gossip, stirring up trouble, stealing, mean pranks